IceTheCoder/QuoteMark-Finder/README.md

 # QuoteMark-Finder
-Find quotes for a specific language.
+Find quotation marks for a specific language.

 Open index.html to run.